botblock/discord-botlist-best-practices/README.md

 7. have a ToS and Privacy page.
 8. make it clear that you are not affiliated with Discord.
 9. have support for applications using application (slash) commands as well as conventional bots.
-10. not serve broken images, maybe let the broken images get replaced with custom image.

 ---